gapsf/rfcs/text/0000-fs-layout-survey.md

 # Summary
 [summary]: #summary
-Proposes clear separation of:
-- OS files;
-- OS configuration files;
-- application files;
-- application configuration files;
-- user's environment configuration files;
-- user's data;
-- run-time files.
+Suggests clear separation of OS files, applications files, configuration files, user's data files.

 # Motivation
 [motivation]: #motivation
-## Windows
-In Windows, system directory (most often 'c:\windows') constantly changing and polluted with different sort of files like app's shared libraries, binaries and other type of files.
-It's mostly impossible to copy OS configuration from one instance to another.
+## Configuration and DE's files in home directory

-User's home directories (aka 'profiles') are polluted by myriads of configuration directories and files which are hidden from ordinary users to pretend they don't exists and all it's configuration stuff 'magically' stored somewhere.
+In GNU/Linux and Windows user's home directories are polluted by myriads of configuration directories and files created by programs.
-Abstractions that hide filesystem from the user, like DE's 'Desktop' and configuration also lays directly in user's home directory.
+Abstractions that hide filesystem from the user, like DE's 'Desktop' and configuration also lays down directly in user's home directory.

-## GNU/Linux
-Application files spreads over whole FS hierarchy and having multiple versions of some software a very difficult or impossible.
+**So user does not have a clean place to store his/her own data.**

-User's home directories (/home/*) are also polluted by configuration directories and files which are hidden from ordinary users to pretend they don't exists.
+To overcome this problem those files are "hidden" from users to pretend they don't exists since ordinary users shouldn't see o touch these files.

-All this issues make it difficult to manage the system by power users and admins.
+"Hidden file" concept is alogical and counterintuitive - file should be placed in the "correct" place, not hidden.

+Also users partially forced to store own data files in files hierarhy predefined by DE.
+It is inconvenient for power/exprienced users and admins to manage his/her files home directory with file managers.

 # Detailed design
 [design]: #detailed-design